Home / Misleading-en / Were Hindu devotees en route to Sambhal Temple attacked by Muslims? Read the reality

 Claim

-A video is getting viral on social media which shows two violent groups attacking each other in front of a bus.
+A video is getting viral on social media which shows two violent groups attacking each other in front of a bus in Sambhal.
 The claimant has shared a caption that suggests a violent mob that was relentless and wanted the devotional music to turn off playing on the bus.
 The bus was en route to Maa Purnagiri.
 The bus was at a halt as the pilgrims were snacking when the adamant Jihadis came in, wanting to stop the music being played.
 This led to a scuffle between them.

 Multiple other users were also found sharing the claim of a Hindu-Muslim Mob clash on a bus en route to Maa Purnagiri in Sambhal.